 - Course overview: Provide a map of where the class will start and end, and what you expect them to understand at the end of the semester.
 See the Course Design page for resources on creating and summarizing course goals.

 - Departmental Requirements/Expectations: If your department sets standards and requirements, you may want to establish that you are required to work within those parameters.
 Vanderbilt Teaching Assistants may want to refer to Questions TAs Might Ask Their Supervisors for assistance understanding this information.
 This may be the best time to discuss Vanderbilt University’s Honor System.

 - Presentation of material: Tell your students how you will provide them with the materials they need to be successful in class.
-Do you use Web-based materials, like OAK, or rely on electronic course reserves through the Library?
+Do you post Web-based materials on Brightspace, or rely on electronic course reserves through the Library?
 Will your students have to schedule evenings to watch films or attend performances?
 Will you lecture and expect them to take notes on your presentations?

 - Expectations for class time: How will the student feel confident and competent in your classroom?
 Is the class discussion-based?
 Do you follow your syllabus or do you improvise?
 Do they need to bring their books every day?
 Tell them what they can expect and how can they interact within those expectations to thrive in your classroom.

 - Expectations outside of class: Provide them with an idea of what they will need to prepare for the course outside of class.
 Is their preparation primarily reading and writing individually, or will they be working in groups?
 Will they need to turn in assignments electronically outside of class hours?
 Give them enough information so they will be able to plan their schedules accordingly.